vmummer/cp-waf-k8s/README.md

 k apply -f coredns.yaml     >> This should be done before loading the juiceshop.yaml and vampi.yaml, so you don't need to wait for
                                DNS update.

+* Load the remainder pods:

+k apply -f juiceshop.yaml -f vampi.yaml -f wafciser.yaml

+* Load Ingress Controller

 k apply -f ingress.yaml

-* Load the remainder pods:

-k apply -f juiceshop.yaml
-k apply -f vampi.yaml
-k apply -f wafciser.yaml

 cpdnscheck                >> Validates that both host are pointing to the external IP of the WAF cpurltest                 >> Check that both Juiceshop and Vampi are reachable via the WAF

+wafciser -i  http://vampi.webapps:5000  >> Initialize the VAmPI database

 [DEMO HERE]